 Clinical evaluation and selective testing

 History should include investigation of latex condom use.
 The skin should be examined for lesions that suggest a dermatosis capable of genital involvement.
 Patients should be tested for both infectious and noninfectious causes, especially candidiasis Candidiasis (Mucocutaneous) Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
 Infections can occur anywhere and are most common in skinfolds, digital... read more .
-Blood should be tested for glucose.
+Blood should be tested for fasting glucose and glycosylated hemoglobin (HbA1C).

 Hygiene and treatment of specific causes